touchlab/compose-swift-bridge/README.md

 In order to run the sample you'll need to correctly configure Google Maps on Android (iOS does not need an API key).
 For that you will need a [Google Maps API key](https://developers.google.com/maps/documentation/android-sdk/get-api-key).

-Then you'll need to add that API key to your `local.properties` like so:
+Then you'll need to create a `secrets.properties` file in the root and add that API key to your `secrets.properties` like so:

 ```
 MAPS_API_KEY=YOUR_API_KEY